Gyro-trix/pantry-pal-frontend/README.md

 ### Wishlist
 - Implement level 1 users, that are created by level 2 users (and also the Admin)
-- Have admin see all storages/recipes, Level 2 users see only their own storages/recipes
+- Have admin see all storages/recipes, Level 2 users see only their own storages/recipes, level 1 only see storages of their "manager"